 The best drones you can buy today

-For most people, the DJI Mavic Mini will be the best drone for their needs.
-It's tiny—able to fit in the palm of your hand—easy to fly, and can last up to 30 minutes in the air.
-And, at less than $400, it's also the least expensive of DJI's drones, making it more accessible to the masses.
+For most people, the DJI Mini 2 will be the best drone for their needs.
+It's tiny—able to fit in the palm of your hand—easy to fly, and can last up to 31 minutes in the air.
+And, at $449, it's also the least expensive of DJI's drones, making it more accessible to the masses.

-The Mavic Mini's camera resolution tops out at 2.7K/30 fps, so it's lower than that of the 4K-capable Mavic Air and Mavic Pro, but we like that it's gimbal-stabilized, which produces just as smooth video.
-Because of its light weight—249 grams—you don't need to register the Mavic Mini with the FAA, but it also means that the drone is more susceptible to high winds.
-Still, it's amazing what DJI packed into the miniscule Mavic Mini.
+The Mini 2's camera resolution has been improved over the previous generation, so it can now shoot at 4K/30 fps.
+And, because it's gimbal-stabilized, it's just as smooth as ever.
+Because of its light weight—249 grams—you don't need to register the Mini 2with the FAA, but it also means that the drone is more susceptible to high winds.
+Still, it's amazing what DJI packed into the miniscule Mini 2.

 The DJI Mavic Air 2 is the best drone for those who want to record 4K video, but don't want to spend more than a grand.
 This second edition of the Mavic Air has been upgraded with a better camera, capable of taking 4K videos at 60 frames per second, as well as super-slo mo 240p video at full HD resolutions.
 And, it can take super-large 48-megapixel photos, too.